Duel of the Fates: Reception

 Despite only being slightly used in the film The Phantom Menace, the theme "Duel of the Fates" has gone on to define the music of the prequel trilogy.
 It was so loved by fans that it went on to be blended into the theme "Battle of the Heroes" in Revenge of the Sith.

-Use outside of Star Wars
+Use outside Star Wars

 "Duel of the Fates" has also been used to reference and satirize Star Wars.
 For instance, in The Simpsons episode "Please Homer, Don't Hammer 'Em", the song plays in a sequence parodying Star Wars, during an allergen-stick (of shrimp and peanut) battle between Bart Simpson and Seymour Skinner.

-The song was also used as the theme for the 2003 Broadcast of the Drum Corps International World Championships on PBS.

-"Duel of the Fates" was used in the original BBC broadcast of Top Gear Series 9 Episode 2 in 2007, during the segment in which host James May drives a Bugatti Veyron to its top speed at the Volkswagen test track at Ehra-Lessien.

-Tottenham Hotspur F.C. uses "Duel of the Fates" to announce the appearance of the players from the tunnel.

-J.P.
-Anderson's band Rabbit Junk used a sample of "Duel of the Fates" in the song "Demons", which appears on the album Reframe.

 The Boston Pops performed the piece as the Montreal Canadiens and Boston Bruins entered Gillette Stadium for the 2016 NHL Winter Classic.

+The piece has frequently been used by Premier League football club Tottenham Hotspur, initially in 2004 as part of a pre-game video package prior to playing local rivals Arsenal, but has since been used as player walk-out music in the years since.